jarrodparkes/jarrodparkes.github.io/_posts/2019-10-29-loonshots.md

         - Ex: Walmart, Facebook (social network), Google (search engine, it was one of like 18), American Airlines reservation system
 - Great innovators learn how to be good at both types of loonshots
 - If you only look at one type of loonshot, you can be blindsided by the other type like Pan Am missed S-type innovations and regulations that ultimately caused its demise
-- If you keep following P-type loonshots, and begin ignoring the strategy, merit, or the communication between franchise phase (and/or S-type innovation) you can fall into the “Moses trap” a complex that ultimately creates the blind spot that weakened companies like Pan Am, IBM, and Polaroid
+- If you keep following P-type loonshots, and begin ignoring the strategy, merit, or the communication between franchise phase (and/or S-type innovation) you can fall into the "Moses trap" a complex that ultimately creates the blind spot that weakened companies like Pan Am, IBM, and Polaroid

 ## Chapter 4 (The Moses Trap)

-- “Moses trap” when ideas advance only at the pleasure of a holy leader who acts for love of loonshots instead of judging ideas on merit and strategy
+- "Moses trap" when ideas advance only at the pleasure of a holy leader who acts for love of loonshots instead of judging ideas on merit and strategy
-- With the “Moses trap” the leaders get a complex where they only listen to their ideas and the lose the dynamic equilibrium that needs to exist between the types of loonshots and the franchise/loonshot phases
+- With the "Moses trap" the leaders get a complex where they only listen to their ideas and the lose the dynamic equilibrium that needs to exist between the types of loonshots and the franchise/loonshot phases
 - You must have PHASE SEPARATION and DYNAMIC EQUILIBRIUM

 ## Chapter 5 (Escaping the Moses Trap)

 - At NEXT, Steve Jobs did the same thing Polaroid did with NEXT computer... he built a loonshot-esk computer that nobody bought and brought NEXT to its demise
-- Early in his career, Steve Jobs did not do a good job of balancing power and respect between the artists and soldiers — he called Macintosh workers “artists” and Apple II workers “bozos”
+- Early in his career, Steve Jobs did not do a good job of balancing power and respect between the artists and soldiers — he called Macintosh workers "artists" and Apple II workers "bozos"
-- The key to overcoming the “Moses trap” is “system mindset” over “outcome mindset”
+- The key to overcoming the "Moses trap" is "system mindset" over "outcome mindset"
 - With system mindset you are asking not just why something happened, but what lead you to make the decision that resulted in that thing happening?
 What were the conditions involved in making the decision?
 What was the state of mind leading up to the decision?
 Etc
 - Outcome mindset stops short of system mindset and simply asks why something happened
 - You look at quality of decisions, not just quality of outcomes